 Learn why men and women seeking hair transplant surgery come to the Quatela Center for Hair Restoration to have Dr. Quatela, Dr. Lee, and their team perform the procedure.
-Request a complimentary consultation using our online form to meet him personally, or call our office at (585) 244-0323 to schedule an appointment.
+Request a consultation using our online form to meet him personally, or call our office at (585) 244-0323 to schedule an appointment.

 Dr. Quatela's skilled hands and artist's eye set him apart from other hair transplant surgeons.
 Learn why so many men and women choose the Quatela Center for Hair Restoration.